inframarauder/inframarauder/README.md

 ### Hey there 🙋‍♂️ I'm Subhasis

-- 💼  I'm a finaly year CSE student, placed at TCS Digital as a Systems Engineer.
+- 💼  I'm a final year CSE student, placed at TCS Digital as a Systems Engineer.
 - 🌱  I’m currently learning Python 🐍 frameworks.
 - 👯  I’m looking to collaborate on projects made with JS (Node.js/React).
 - 💬  Ask me about anything in JS,REST APIs,Databases (NoSQL & SQL),Cloud ☁️ & DevOps (AWS).